Akatsuki49/deadlineDashers_Track3/README.md

 If the `server.py` runs fine, you should be able to see `Running on http://127.0.0.1:5000` in the terminal.

+Note: When testing our app we noticed that the scrapy module threw some unexpected exceptions in some machines.
+If you encounter any such error: please restart the server i.e the flask app

 ## Output
   1